allure-framework/allure-maven/README.md

 ## Configuration

-You cant configurate allure version like here:
+You can configurate allure version like here:
 ```
 <plugin>
     <groupId>io.qameta.allure</groupId>